Islam in Oman: How Ibadis became the ruling sect

-Modern Ibadi Reform under the Sultanate
+Modern Ibadi reform under the Sultanate

 Under the current Omani sultanate, Ibadism has undergone significant reforms to adapt to the changing political and social landscape.
 The establishment of the Sultanate of Oman in the mid-18th century marked a pivotal shift from the traditional Ibadi imamate system to a hereditary monarchy.
 This transition was significantly influenced by internal conflicts and external support, particularly from the British.

 Religious tolerance has been another hallmark of these reforms.
-The Sultanate promotes an inclusive approach, allowing various religious communities to practice their faith openly.
-This approach contrasts with the historical Ibadi practice of Bara'ah, which involved disassociating from those considered sinful or deviant, including some companions of the Prophet Muhammad, particularly Uthman ibn Affan and Ali ibn Abi Talib.
+The sultanate promotes an inclusive approach, allowing various religious communities to practice their faith openly.
+This approach contrasts with the historical Ibadi practice of Bara'ah, which involved disassociating from those considered sinful or deviant, including some companions of Muhammad, particularly Uthman ibn Affan and Ali ibn Abi Talib.
 Historically, Ibadi texts have criticized and denounced these figures.

+Sunni Islam is practiced by around 47% of Oman's Muslim population.[1]
+Sunni communities are predominantly concentrated in the Musandam Governorate, Al Batinah North Governorate, and Al Buraimi Governorate, where Sunni practices have largely been retained since the time of Amr ibn al-As.
+Sunni communities are also present in parts of Al Wusta Governorate and Dhofar.

 Sunnism

 Sunni Islam is practiced by around 47% of Oman's Muslim population.
-The Sunni communities in Oman are predominantly located south of the Al-Hajar mountain chain and in the coastal areas of the Al Batinah North and Al Batinah South governorates, which have largely retained their Sunni practices from the time of Amr ibn al-As.
-Sunni Islam in Oman includes various schools of thought, with the Shafi'i school being particularly prominent in Musandam, Al Batinah North and South governorates, as well as parts of Al Wusta and Dhofar.
+The Omani Sunnis in Oman are predominantly located in the Al Batinah North Governorate, Al Buraimi Governorate, Musandam Governorate, and Dhofar Governorate, which have largely retained their Sunni practices from the time of Amr ibn al-As.
+Sunni communities are also present in parts of the Al Wusta Governorate.
+Sunni Islam in Oman includes various schools of thought, with the Shafi'i school being particularly prominent in the Musandam, Buraimi, and Al Batinah North and South governorates.
 The increase in the Sunni Muslim population is also helped by migrants from India, Pakistan, and Bangladesh.

-Despite covering a large geographical area, the number of Omani Sunnis is relatively few compared to the Ibadis.
+Shi'ism

+The Shi'as live along Al Batinah and Muscat coasts.
+There are at least seven Twelver Shia mosques in Muscat.
+In November, 2022 the largest Shia mosque in the country has been opened in Muscat.
+It has been built on a 30,000 square meter plot of land and with its building area measuring 12,820 square meters.
+The construction was ordered by the Ministry of Endowments and Religious Affairs (Oman) and inauguration was attended by Mohammed bin Said bin Khalfan Al Mamari, its minister.